Getting a Library Card

 If something you want has been checked out by someone else, you can place a hold on it to have it set aside just for you.

-You may also place or pick up a hold, or reserve material from other CLAN (Cooperative Libraries Automated Network) member libraries, which include Jefferson County Library, the Jefferson County Library Bookmobile, Port Townsend School District and Quilcene and Brinnon schools.
+You may also place or pick up a hold, or reserve material from other CLAN (Cooperative Libraries Automated Network) member libraries, which include Jefferson County Library, the Jefferson County Library Bookmobile, H.W.McCurdy Library at the Northwest Maritime Center, Port Townsend School District and Quilcene and Brinnon schools.

 Books on hold for you will remain on the hold shelf for one week after we've notified you.
 If someone else is picking up library materials for you, please have that person bring your library card or add the person as an alternate pickup on your record.

 You're also able to place holds and renew materials on the Internet by logging into The CLAN Library Catalog.

 When you're on vacation, you can suspend your hold list while still keeping your place in the holds queue.
 To do this, stop by the circulation desk, phone the library at 385-3181, or log into The CLAN Library Catalog.
 Too many books to read right now?
 You can also put selected titles on suspended status.

-The Port Townsend Public Library does not charge fines for overdue books or magazines.
+The Port Townsend Public Library does not charge fines for overdue books, audio books, music or magazines.
 There is a fine of $1.00 per day per late DVDs.
 A patron's account will be blocked when $25 or more in fines are accrued.

 Checking your email or doing online research is easy and free at the Library!

-You'll need a Port Townsend/CLAN library card, get yours here, or in person at either the Port Townsend Public Library or Jefferson County Library.
+You'll need a Port Townsend/CLAN library card.
+Get one in person at either the Port Townsend Public Library or Jefferson County Library.

 Sign onto the computer with your username (the number on the backside of your library card spaces omitted) and your password (the last four digits of the phone number you have on file with the library).
 You can also reserve computer time using any library computer or online here.
 You may schedule for the current day or up to a week in advance.